ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. To see other pages, use the menu.

 Stage IVB has spread outside of the chest.

 In general, surgery is not successful for most stage III or IV lung cancers.
-Lung cancer can also be impossible to remove if it has spread to the lymph nodes above the collarbone, or if the cancer has grown into vital structures within the chest, such as the heart, large blood vessels, or the main breathing tubes leading to the lungs.
-The doctor will recommend other treatment options.
+Lung cancer can also be impossible to remove if it has spread to the lymph nodes above the collarbone.
+It can also be impossible to remove if it has grown into vital structures within the chest.
+These vital structures include the heart, large blood vessels, or the main breathing tubes leading to the lungs.
+In these situations, the doctor will recommend other treatment options.

 Recurrent cancer is cancer that has come back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
 The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition, published by Springer-Verlag New York, www.cancerstaging.net.

 The type and stage of NSCLC and the patient’s overall health influence prognosis.
 Although NSCLC is treatable at any stage, only some people with certain stages can be cured.

 Doctors measure a patient’s general strength and health using an index known as performance status.
 Patients who are strong enough to go about their daily activities without assistance and work outside the home can safely receive chemotherapy, radiation therapy, and/or surgery.
 Treatment may not be as effective for patients with bone or liver metastases from lung cancer, excessive weight loss, ongoing cigarette use, or pre-existing medical conditions, such as heart disease or emphysema.